 The State House and LOB are a few blocks west of I-93 exit 14 in Concord.
 From either direction getting off I-93, turn west (toward the golden dome, away from the Merrimack River).
 Go under the highway and through the next two traffic lights, then turn left onto Main Street.
 The State House is a block ahead on the right; the LOB is behind the State House, a block further away, on State Street.

-At this writing (January 2020), on-street parking is $1 per hour (as of January 2020), and garage parking is $0.50 per hour.
+At this writing (January 2020), on-street parking is $1 per hour, and garage parking is $0.50 per hour.
 Maximum time varies with meter location.
 I always pay for at least two hours, even if the hearing is only scheduled for 30 minutes.
 That allows for late hearings and for walking time from parking spot to hearing room.

 Voice of experience here: if you get a ticket, you can pay it at the police station on Green Street, behind the LOB.
 I like to clear mine up before I head home.